rdeguzman/cheatsheets/ionic.md

-	  ionic platform android      # Add a platform (ios or Android) ionic build android         # Build your app ionic run android           # Run your app on a device, i.e genymotion
+	  ionic platform android      # Add a platform (ios or Android) ionic build android         # Build your app ionic run android           # Run your app on a device, i.e genymotion ionic emulate ios           # Run your app on ios